 We may buy one or two new decorations each year, but we always save everything to re-use.
 Not only does this save money, but it helps the environment by not wasting anything.

 I love re-using our decorations because it gives a greater sense of tradition for the holiday season as well.

 This was one that was hard for me to get behind.
-On every Thanksgiving weekend of my childhood, we went out to Home Depot or Lowe’s to pick out a real Christmas tree.
+During my childhood one of our family traditions was to go buy a real Christmas tree every Thanksgiving weekend.

 I continued this tradition for many years with my own kids.
 Then when money was short a few years ago, my husband suggested getting an artificial tree to save money.

 So we bought one, and have used it every year since then.
-I miss the tradition of going to choose our own tree and I miss the smell in our house.
+I miss the tradition of going to choose our own tree and I miss the smell of real pine needles in our house.
 But on the bright side, we are helping the environment (and our wallet) by re-using our tree each year.

 Rakuten is a cash back website that gives you a percent of your money back for eligible purchases.
 If you grab their browser extension, they will alert you if a website you are on has a cash back offer or if there is a promo code or coupon available.